-- Brick and mortar if the mortar is less than 1 inch thick - Precast concrete sloping riser section - Cast-in-place concrete sloping riser section - f.
+- e.
+In sidewalks and other non-vehicle areas, to match slope of vault entrance with surrounding grade, the acceptable methods are: - Brick and mortar if the mortar is less than 1 inch thick - Precast concrete sloping riser section - Cast-in-place concrete sloping riser section - f.
 Whenever the final grade of the hatch exceeds 10 percent (6 degree slope), the hinge side of the personnel hatch shall be located on the downhill side. - g.
 Maximum slope of frame and grate shall not exceed 2 inches in 12 inches without permission of SCL engineer.
 Load break vaults shall not be installed if the grade exceeds 5.6 percent in any direction.
 This is to insure proper hot stick operation. - h.
-Where the riser section is specified at 12 inches deep or more, order a length of Unistrut cast into the side wall of the riser. - Set riser in 1 inch of mortar (1 part cement to 3 parts sand with polyvinyl acetate bonding agent). - j.
+Where the riser section is specified at 12 inches deep or more, order a length of Unistrut cast into the side wall of the riser. - i.
+Set riser in 1 inch of mortar (1 part cement to 3 parts sand with polyvinyl acetate bonding agent). - j.
 Adjust between 1/4-inch and 3/8-inch above grade to prevent water from entering vault, but not to cause a hazard.
 Ramp concrete to top of frame for gradual transition.
 Do not put hatch in gutter area.
 Put hatch 18 inches minimum away from curb line.